tinkledoomhammer/some-notes/stackedit/Code/Rust/100 Exercises.md

 * [`select!`](https://tokio.rs/tokio/tutorial/select) macro causes a race that can be dangerous unless steps are taken to ensure **cancellation safety**
 * to interleave two asynchrouous streams of data (like a socket and a channel) use [`StreamExt::merge`](https://docs.rs/tokio-stream/latest/tokio_stream/trait.StreamExt.html#method.merge)

-Cancellation is usually managed
+Cancellation is usually manually managed
 : with the `Drop` trait
 * Spawn a new task for cleanup
 * enqueue a message on a channel
 * spawn a background thread

-* There is no built-
+* There is no built-in fool-proof way to gracefully handle cancellations.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA1Mjk2MzkzNywtMTY1NDM5NTA2MywxNz
+eyJoaXN0b3J5IjpbLTMyOTA2ODk4NCwtMTY1NDM5NTA2MywxNz
 Q4NjE3MDA5LC0xNDc2NDU4MjgxLDIxNDExOTQ0NzgsMTg0Mjg3
 NDQzOCwtNDM2NTY3OTMsLTQ5NTk4OTkxOSw2ODc3NDgzMjgsLT
 ExMDAxMDkyMTEsLTE3MTAyNjAxNTgsLTE2MjAyNjYyMjEsLTE1